 - 1-1/2 cups grated Parmesan cheese

 - In a large skillet, saute zucchini in oil until tender.
-Stir in salt and pepper.
+Sprinkle with salt and pepper; stir.
 Transfer to an ungreased 13-in. x 9-in. baking dish.

 - In the same skillet, saute onion until crisp-tender.
-Add garlic; cook 1 minute longer.
-Stir in the tomato puree, tomato paste, sugar, Italian seasoning and basil.
+Add garlic; saute 3 minutes longer. stir in tomato puree, tomato paste, sugar, Italian seasoning and basil.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10-15 minutes or until slightly thickened.
 Stir in olives.
 Pour over zucchini.
-Sprinkle with mozzarella cheese.
+Sprinkle with mozzarella.

-- Whisk eggs and Parmesan cheese; pour over zucchini.
+- Combine the eggs and Parmesan cheese; pour over zucchini.
 Bake, uncovered, at 375° for 25-30 minutes or until a knife inserted near the center comes out clean.
-Let stand for 15 minutes before serving.
+Let the dish stand for 15 minutes before serving.
 Yield: 12-16 servings.